-- → what are all the 'concepts' that a user will need in the system? - →implication: should be what people use to interact with the interface!
+- Method from johnson and henderson - \rightarrow What are all the 'concepts' that a user will need in the system? - →Implication: should be what people use to interact with the interface!

-INCLUDE: all objects, attributes, operations of tasks that users need to be aware of or understand to use system task examples are a great resource for these!
+Include: all objects, attributes, operations of tasks that users need to be aware of or understand to use system identifying concepts: example:

-- user-understandable entity types (objects, people, ...?) - attributes of each entity-type - operations that users can perform on each type of object - note where these concepts may be different for different users objects attributes operations songs album, title, artist, descriptions, currently playing, # times played date added to system play, preview, pause, stop, rewind, fast forward, add to play list, send to a friend album title, artist, description, compilation, currently playing, # times played, date added to system play, stop, add to play list, send to a friend playlist title, description, date created, # times played play, stop, skip song, choose song, send to a friend user profile username, favorite albums, favorite songs, credit card #, review songs, review albums,
+- User-understandable entity types (objects, people, ...?) - Attributes of each entity-type - Operations that users can perform on each type of object - Note where these concepts may be different for different users objects attributes operations songs album, title, artist, descriptions, currently playing, # times played date added to system play, preview, pause, stop, rewind, fast forward, add to play list, send to a friend album title, artist, description, compilation, currently playing, # times played, date added to system play, stop, add to play list, send to a friend playlist title, description, date created, # times played play, stop, skip song, choose song, send to a friend user profile username, favorite albums, favorite songs, credit card #, review songs, review albums,